-Note: we are republishing this story amid the surge in crime America is currently facing during the ongoing COVID-19 pandemic.
+Note: we are republishing this story, which originally made the news in October 2019, amid recent reports of a surge in violent crime and robberies across America during the pandemic.

-A man who was shot during an attempted robbery at a Dayton Dollar General has been identified.
-According to Montgomery County Coroner Kent Harshbarger, 23-year-old Roosevelt Rappley died at around 6:27 p.m.
+A man who was shot during an attempted robbery at a Dayton Dollar General store has been identified.
+According to Montgomery County Coroner Kent Harshbarger, 23 year old Roosevelt Rappley died at around 6:27 p.m.
 Manner and cause of death have yet to be determined.

 According to reports, the incident began at around 6:20 p.m. when a man believed to be in his 20s walked into the 2228 North Gettysburg Avenue Dollar General with a gun.
 When the suspect demanded money, a clerk pulled out a gun and shot the suspect.
 The suspect walked out of the store and collapsed outside the front doors.
 He was later identified as Rappley.